Nensh35/multi-cycle-RISC-V32I-processor/README.md

 📌 Project Overview

 This project is a fully functional, 32-bit RISC-V Processor implementing the RV32I Base Integer Instruction Set.
 It is designed using a Multi-Cycle Finite State Machine (FSM) architecture rather than a single-cycle datapath, making it highly resource-efficient and realistic to how actual hardware schedules execution.

-The processor is built with modularity in mind, tested with raw machine code (including factorial and arithmetic shift edge-cases)
+The processor is built with modularity in mind, tested with raw machine code (including factorial and arithmetic shift edge-cases), and has been verified both in simulation and on real FPGA hardware.

 ⚙️ How It Works (The Execution Flow)

 The processor is governed by a central FSM Controller.v which dictates the flow of data through the datapath over multiple clock cycles.
-The states are:
+The core states are:

-1.FETCH: The FSM commands the Instruction Fetch Unit to pull the 32-bit instruction from instruction memory using the Program Counter (PC).
+1. FETCH: The FSM commands the Instruction Fetch Unit to pull the 32-bit instruction from instruction memory using the Program Counter (PC).

-2.DECODE: The Instruction Decode Unit acts as a wire-splitter, routing rs1, rs2, and rd addresses and mapping the immediate values based on the instruction type.
+2. DECODE: The Instruction Decode Unit acts as a wire-splitter, routing rs1, rs2, and rd addresses and mapping the immediate values based on the instruction type.

-3.EXECUTE: The Execution Unit (containing the ALU) performs mathematical, logical, and shift operations (sll, srl, sra).
+3. EXECUTE: The Execution Unit (containing the ALU) performs mathematical, logical, and shift operations (sll, srl, sra).
 Branch targets are calculated here.

-4.MEMORY: Handles reading from or writing to Data Memory (lw, sw).
+4. MEMORY: Handles reading from or writing to Data Memory (lw, sw).

-5.WRITEBACK: A top-level multiplexer controlled by the FSM routes the final data (from the ALU, Memory, or PC+1) back into the Register File.
+5. WRITEBACK: A top-level multiplexer controlled by the FSM routes the final data (from the ALU, Memory, or PC+1) back into the Register File.

-for FPGA verification purpose  I added one more stage Name as LD to load instructions into physical Instruction memory   and also added one more instructions  name as HLT  to stop execution  processor
-Opcode of HLT IS 7'h7F
+🔧 FPGA Bring-Up: LD State & HLT Instruction

+For FPGA verification, two additions were made on top of the core simulation architecture:

+- LD (Load) State: Fires once, immediately after reset, to load the test program directly into the physical Instruction Memory (IMEM) on hardware.
+This was necessary because, unlike simulation, real hardware has no testbench to inject instructions — the program has to be written into IMEM on-chip before execution begins.
+It is a one-time bootstrap step, not part of the recurring execution cycle, which remains FETCH → DECODE → EXECUTE → MEMORY → WRITEBACK.

+- HLT Instruction: A dedicated halt instruction (Opcode: 7'h7F) added to cleanly stop processor execution once a program finishes running on hardware, useful for holding final register/output values steady for observation on LEDs.

+🖥️ FPGA Hardware Verification

+- Board: RealDigital Boolean FPGA board (AMD)
+- Toolchain: Xilinx Vivado
+- Clocking: Board supplies a 100MHz master clock (mclk), internally divided down to 25MHz to close timing and meet constraints
+- Output: Final register value driven out to on-board LEDs
+- Demo: Factorial(8) executed live on hardware, verified via LED output (see demo video)
+- Simulation tool used for RTL verification: Icarus Verilog & GTKWave

+Going from simulation to hardware surfaced real-world issues that simulation alone doesn't catch — including timing violations that required the clock division above, and the need for on-chip instruction loading (LD) since there's no testbench on real silicon.

 📜 Supported Instruction Set (RV32I)

-The processor supports the 6 core RISC-V instruction formats.
+The processor supports the 6 core RISC-V instruction formats, plus a hardware-specific HLT instruction.

 Implemented Instructions & Opcodes (RV32I Base)

 [1] R-Type Instructions (Register Math & Logic)
 Format: Funct7(7) | Rs2(5) | Rs1(5) | Funct3(3) | Rd(5) | Opcode(7)